Swanchick/python-bomberman/README.md

 ## ToDo

-* Object synchronization
+1. Make network manager, which will deal with all network stuff
-    1. When client connects, it should request all object that exists within server, and can be sened to client.
+2. Make player be connected and synchronize all gameobjects that are exists in this current game
-    2. Synchronize gameobject values.
+3. Synchronize variables between clients